Kevin Mannix: Other races and leadership positions

-Other accomplishments

 Mannix serves as president for several organizations, including the Oregon Anti-Crime Alliance, which he founded in 2008, and Common Sense For Oregon, which he founded in 2009.
-He is a member of the board of directors for the Salem Catholic Schools Foundation, a role he has served since 1985, and has been president of the foundation since 2000.

-Mannix was a founder and has served as chairman of the board of directors for Blanchet Catholic School in Salem since it opened in 1995, is a member of the Knights of Columbus and has been a member of Rotary International since 1982.

-Mannix has served on the national board of directors for Life Directions and the Salem Chamber of Commerce board of directors from 2007 to 2013.
+He is a member of the board of directors for the Salem Catholic Schools Foundation, a role he has served in since 1985, and he has been president of the foundation since 2000.
+He was a founder and has served as chairman of the board of directors for Blanchet Catholic School in Salem since it opened in 1995, is a member of the Knights of Columbus and has been a member of Rotary International since 1982.
+He served on the national board of directors for Life Directions and the Salem Chamber of Commerce board of directors from 2007 to 2013.
 Mannix is also a board member, and vice president, of the Johann Strauss Society of America Foundation.
 This organization was founded in 2013 and is dedicated to supporting the music heritage of Johann Strauss.

-Funding

 Mannix's main financial donor in his political career is Loren Parks, a businessman who is currently a resident of Nevada.
 Loren Parks has contributed over $4 million to Mannix's political efforts since 1994.

+Oregon Legislature (2023-present)

+In January 2022, Mannix announced that he would run for the Salem-area House District 21 seat, marking a return to electoral politics after earlier legislative, statewide, and congressional campaigns.
+Mannix was elected to the Oregon House of Representatives in the 2022 election, representing the 21st district.
+He was re-elected in 2024, defeating Democrat Virginia Stapleton.

+Salem Reporter reported in July 2025 that Mannix had supported House Bill 2316, concerning the possible sale of unused state property for housing, and House Bill 2299, concerning digitally created or altered depictions used for stalking or harassment.